 Shirakawa-go

 One of the most popular day trips from Takayama is to the thatched roof village of Shirakawa-go, a UNESCO World Heritage site.
-If you’re following my one month in Japan or Japanese Alps itinerary, you might have already stopped here on your way to Takayama from Kanazawa.
+If you’re following my one month in Japan, you might have already stopped here on your way to Takayama from Kanazawa.

 Getting to Shirakawa-go from Takayama is possible by catching the highway bus, or joining a guided tour.